This Vast Enterprise (A New History of Lewis & Clark)

 Overview

-When Meriwether Lewis and William Clark returned from their long journey, in 1806, they brought an incredible tale starring themselves as courageous explorers, skilled scientists, and peaceful ambassadors.
-There was truth in those descriptions.
-But there was also distortion.
+In 1806, when Meriwether Lewis and William Clark return from their journey—having led the Corps of Discovery across eight thousand miles of rapids, mountains, forests, and ravines—they bring an incredible tale starring themselves as courageous explorers, skilled survivalists, underrated scientists, and peaceful ambassadors.
+While there is truth in those descriptions, there is also distortion.

 While major retailers like Amazon may carry This Vast Enterprise (A New History of Lewis & Clark), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
 We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.